Umair-Farooque/Real-Time-Human-Blurring/README.md

 ---

 ## Contribution
-If anybody wants to contibute to this project
+If anybody wants to contibute to this project fork this repository and pull changes.

 Enjoy blurring people in real-time! 🚀